 Karp brings the private experience of depression into sharp relief, drawing on a remarkable series of intimate interviews with fifty depressed men and women.
 This book will bring new understanding to professionals seeking to see the world as their clients do, and provide vivid insights and renewed empathy to anyone who cares for someone living with the cruel unpredictability of depression.

-Written Off: Mental Health Stigma and the Loss of Human PotentialCambridge University Press - Broadway Books.
+Written Off: Mental Health Stigma and the Loss of Human PotentialCambridge University Press #ad - Written Off: Mental Health Stigma and the Loss of Human Potential #ad - Broadway Books.
 William Morrow Company.
 It reviews theory, research, and history - illustrated with a multitude of personal stories - in four major areas.
 Written-off tells the story of how mental health stigma comes to have a profound impact on the lives of people diagnosed with mental illnesses.
 These areas are: the prevalence and predictors of negative attitudes and behaviors toward mental illness, the impact of community attitudes and behaviors on the self-perceptions of people diagnosed with mental illness, the impact of self-perceptions on the community participation of people diagnosed with mental illness, and how to change self-perceptions through a variety of approaches.

 Oxford university Press USA.